The BIG Read Events

 Like all BIG Read (TBR) events, the traveling book club is open to all students, faculty and staff and aspires to foster empathy and deepen understanding through shared conversations and diverse perspectives.

-The host of this book club is Trio Programs.
-We will discuss: TBA.
+The host of this book club is Department of Nursing.
+We will discuss: Chapter 11.

 If you don’t have a chance to read it all, come anyway; there is a lot to learn and the discussions are so great!

-*If you are on the Findlay Campus, reach out to Paul Weaver to join.
+*If you are on the Findlay Campus, reach out to Paul Weaver or use this link to join.

 BIG, Booked & Beyond: Book Club